 For the White Stripes, it was black, red and white.

 For Third Man Records, the color scheme is an undeniable red, yellow and black.
 His “power tower” logo graces everything produced or connected to Third Man.
-His album, Blunderbuss, has taken on a new color, and his backup singers, clothing and promotional palette is all blue.
+His new album, Blunderbuss, has taken on a new color.
+His backup singers, clothing and promotional palette is all blue.

 3. Always build community